Question 18 (Textile Engineering & Fibre Science)

 |(D)||Van der Waal’s force|

 Answer / Solution

 Frequently Asked Questions | FAQs

-What is the mean of normal distribution?
+What is the definition of color fastness to washing?

 Color fastness to washing in dyeing textiles refers to the ability of a dyed or printed fabric to resist fading, bleeding, or transferring color when subjected to repeated washing or laundering.
 It is an important property that indicates the durability and stability of the dye or pigment on the fabric surface during regular washing, which is a common part of the textile’s lifecycle.

 Color fastness to washing is typically evaluated using standardized testing methods, such as those provided by international organizations like the International Organization for Standardization (ISO) or the American Association of Textile Chemists and Colorists (AATCC).
 These methods involve subjecting the dyed or printed fabric samples to a specified number of washing cycles or laundering conditions, followed by assessing any changes in color or transfer of color to adjacent fabrics.

 Color fastness to washing is important in determining the quality and performance of dyed or printed textiles, as it impacts the fabric’s aesthetic appearance, durability, and serviceability.
 Fabrics that exhibit good color fastness to washing will maintain their original color and appearance even after repeated washing, without significant fading, bleeding, or color transfer.
 On the other hand, poor color fastness to washing may result in fabric color fading or bleeding, leading to a loss of aesthetic appeal, reduced durability, and potential staining of other fabrics during laundering.